 Project overview

-NGET has a legal obligation to connect customers to the UK electricity transmission network if a request is received.
+As a regulated business, NGET has a legal obligation to connect customers to the UK electricity transmission network when a request is received.
 Agratas has requested a connection to supply power to its battery manufacturing facility.
-NGET is developing plans, working with both Agratas and This is Gravity, which owns the Somerset site, to construct a new 132kV/400kV substation.
+NGET is developing plans, working with Agratas and This is Gravity Ltd, to construct a new substation.

-A new substation is required as our existing substations in the area do not have enough capacity to power the new factory.
+A new substation is required as our existing substations in the area do not have enough capacity to connect the new factory.
+In time, we may also be required to connect other customers in proximity to the substation.

-As the operator of the electricity transmission network in England and Wales, National Grid Electricity Transmission (NGET) will be responsible for ensuring the facility has a continuous and reliable source of power to enable its future operations.
+As the operator of the electricity transmission network in England and Wales, NGET is responsible for ensuring the facility has a continuous and reliable source of power to enable its future operations.

 Substation development